zero-24/plg_content_imagelazyloading/README.md

 ## Beyond this repo

-This plugin [has been proposed as plugin](https://github.com/joomla/joomla-cms/pull/28838) to the Joomla!
-Core and will be part of the upcomming 4.0 release.
-Please note that the core the plugin will be renamed to `plg_content_imagelazyload` and Joomla 4.0 core will ship with this plugin enabled by default.
-This plugin here acts as a backport for Joomla 3.
+This plugin is intended as backport for the lazyload features added in Joomla 4.0.

 ## Special Thanks